valentinavallalta/cs124-lab2/design/design.md

 and they can add lists with a "+" button at the bottom.
 The design of this homepage has many similar aspects to a To Do List page to keep uniformity amongst pages in our app.

+A link to a Google Drive with a video for how to use this website with keyboard only and for how to use this website with VoiceOver only can be found here: https://drive.google.com/drive/u/1/folders/1NNGw-m71zcqOuTYeS6niFWOtRSDRXTG9

 #### Images:
 Here we can see what our homepage looks like when there are no items.
 ![](No_items_homepage.png)